How to Select a Vendor Risk Assessment Questionnaire

 • Beginning: At the beginning of an assessment, you typically prioritize and tier your vendors using a profiling questionnaire (aka essential or stratification questionnaire).

-• Middle: This is the core due diligence phase, where you leverage a primary questionnaire (aka master questionnaire) that’s either proprietary or based on an industry standard.
-In some cases, you might also use ad-hoc questionnaires to rapidly collect information in response to ever-changing regulations and/or new developments in the threat landscape.
+• Middle: This is the core due diligence phase, where you leverage a primary questionnaire (aka master questionnaire) that's either proprietary or based on an industry standard.
+Sometimes, you might also use ad-hoc questionnaires to rapidly collect information in response to ever-changing regulations and new developments in the threat landscape.

-• End: At the end of an engagement, a termination or transition questionnaire can help you ensure that all vendor checks have been securely completed per contractual obligations.
+• End: At the end of an engagement, use a termination or transition questionnaire to ensure you have securely completed all vendor checks according to contractual obligations

 The rest of this post will focus on the primary questionnaire in the due diligence phase.